winya/api-docs/_posts/ios/1.6/README.md

 - If `playerForMedia:` is called multiple times with the same `USMediaDescriptor` it will return the same player instance.
 You should create a different `USMediaDescriptor` object for each occurrences in order to get different players for them.

 ## DFP Integration
-The SDK supports serving ads with Google's DoubleCklick for Publishers (DFP) service.
+The SDK supports serving ads with Google's DoubleClick for Publishers (DFP) service.

 Usage:
-1. Add Google IMA SDK for iOS to the project either by Cocoapods or manually as it is described in [IMA SDK's developer documentation](https://developers.google.com/interactive-media-ads/docs/sdks/ios/).
+1. Add Google IMA SDK for iOS to the project either by CocoaPods or manually as it is described in [IMA SDK's developer documentation](https://developers.google.com/interactive-media-ads/docs/sdks/ios/).
 2. Generate Google IMA tag on [DFP Dashboard](https://www.google.com/dfp) under Inventory/units.
 3. Create a USUstreamPlayer instance.
 4. Configure ad serving using `configureAdServiceWithGoogleIMATag:customMetadata:minAdFreeTimeInterval:allowPreroll:` or `configureAdServiceWithGoogleIMATag:customMetadata:cuePoints:allowPreroll:`.